Network Epidemic Control via Model Predictive Control: Extended Version: PROBLEM FORMULATION AND MPC DESIGN

-\textbf{Geometric interpretation.} If the control bound $B$ is sufficient to stabilize the worst-case scenario even at full susceptibility, i.e., $\lambda_{\max}(M(\mathbf{1}_n, q_{\text{safe}} \mid \beta_{\max})) \leq -\alpha$, then $\mathcal{X}_f$ coincides with the entire admissible state space.
-Otherwise, it defines a safe invariant region in which susceptibility has been sufficiently depleted to make containment possible.
+where $s(x)$ is the susceptible vector of state $x$.
+Geometrically, if the control bound $B$ is sufficient to stabilize the worst-case scenario at full susceptibility (i.e., $s(x) = \mathbf{1}_n$), then $\mathcal{X}_f$ spans the entire admissible state space.
+Otherwise, it defines a safe invariant region where susceptibility has depleted enough to make containment possible.